How to Increase Average Stride Length While Ruining

 What Is Running Stride Length?

-In technical terms, it’s the distance between the initial contact of your foot and the subsequent contact of that same foot.
-It’s the length, the breadth, the amplitude of your running stride.
+In technical terms, average stride length is the distance covered between the initial contact of your foot and the consecutive contact of that same foot.

 What Is The Average Stride Length?